wplib/box-docs/mkdocs/docs/using/composer.md

     the default username for WPLib Box but not changing in the Composer container. ==This should be [fixed soon in `0.17.1`](https://github.com/wplib/wplib-box/milestone/33)==.

-## Using WP-CLI
+## Using Composer
-[WP-CLI](http://wp-cli.org/) is installed in the WPLib Box virtual machine so to use it you first [SSH into WPLib Box](/docs/tutorials/secure-shell) and then run your Composer command, for example:
+[Composer](http://getcomposer.org/) is installed in the WPLib Box virtual machine so to use it you first [SSH into WPLib Box](/docs/tutorials/secure-shell) and then run your Composer command, for example:

     vagrant ssh